 Can small business report nonpayment to credit agencies?

 Can businesses owners report to credit bureaus?
-As a small business owner, it is must to receive payment for the goods or services your company sell.
+As a small business owner, you must receive payment for the goods or services your company sells.
 When a debtor fails to pay, it can get very challenging for a business to meet financial needs, such as paying employees, buying office supplies, or keeping the business running.
 You may also choose to hire a debt collection agency to handle unpaid debt.
 Further, non-payment of debt can be reported to a credit reporting bureau.

 Are you seeking a precision third-party debt collection service for bad debt reports?